-This Plan of Management has been prepared for reserved Crown Land currently used as a caravan park known as the Fingal Bay Holiday Park.
-The Holiday Park occupies Lot 419 of DP 257378 Crown Reserve 1037608 (shown on Drawings C-00 and C-01).
-The notified purpose of this Reserve is Caravan Park.
+This Plan of Management has been prepared for reserved Crown Land currently used as a caravan park known as the Halifax Holiday Park.
+The Holiday Park occupies part of Crown Reserve 91621, which includes Lot 1 & 2 of DP 1118650 while the remainder of the Reserve Lot 424 of DP 39728 is not currently being used as caravan park (shown on Drawings C-00 and C-01).
+The notified purpose of Crown Reserve 91621 is Caravan and Camping Park.
 Port Stephens Council is the appointed Corporate Manager of the Port Stephens Holiday Park Reserve Trust which includes this land.